Linda Crampton is an experienced teacher with a first-class honors degree in biology. She writes about the scientific

 Aspergillus produces specialized stalks called conidiophores.
 At the tip of a conidiophore is a ball containing spores.
 The spores are known as conidia.
 A conidium (a single spore) can produce hyphae once it lands in a suitable area.
 The video above shows a type of white blood cell known as a macrophage engulfing conidia.

 Chronic Pulmonary Aspergillosis (CPA)

 In chronic pulmonary aspergillosis, or CPA, Aspergillus is able to colonize areas in the respiratory system, producing a chronic (long lasting) condition.
 One area that may be colonized is a cavity that has formed in the lungs.
 Cavities form when lung tissue is destroyed by a disease such as tuberculosis.

-An aspergilloma is a ball of fungal hyphae which develops inside a lung cavity.
+An aspergilloma is a ball of fungal hyphae that develops inside a lung cavity.
 The aspergilloma is hidden from the immune system, except where it touches healthy lung tissue.

-Patients with CPA are generally treated with antifungal medications.
+Patients with CPA are often treated with antifungal medications.
 Aspergillomas may be removed surgically.

 Invasive Aspergillosis is the most serious form of Aspergillus infection.
 An invasive infection is very dangerous and requires intense treatment.
 This condition nearly always develops when the person’s immune system is severely weakened and isn't functioning well enough to destroy or limit the growth of the mold.
 The mold penetrates tissues from its initial infection site and enters organs.
 Tissues and organs that may be infected include blood and the liver, kidneys, heart, and brain.
 The infection often progresses rapidly.